clabra/DataScience/courses/coursera/miningmassivedatasets/finding_similar_items.md

 ## Locality-Sensitive Hashing
 Focus on those pairs of signatures likely to be similar.

-For signature matrices: hash columns to many buckets, and make elements of the same bucket candidate pairs
+For signature matrices: hash columns several times.
+Similar columns are likely to hash to the same bucket.
+Candidate pairs are those that hash at least one time to the same bucket.

-Two columns c and d are a candidate pair if, and only if, their signatures agree in at least fraction t of the rows
+Partition into bands, a big data implementation:
+- divide matrix M into b bands of r rows each one
+- for each column, hash the portion of column in each band to one of k buckets.
+Make k as large as possible
+- candidate columns pairs are those that hash to the same bucket for >=1 bands
+- tune b and r to catch most of similar pairs but few non-similar pairs